Why Some Brand Marketers Are Going Back To Their Roots With Mix Modeling | AdExchanger

 The need for speed

 Each major online ad platform has its own self-reported attribution, but each is also in a different stage of development and has different attribution models, Noury said.
 TikTok and Twitter are earlier in their journey with server-side conversion APIs, following in Meta’s footsteps.
-Meaning that even if the data could be disentangled between the platforms – which it can’t – there still would be no apples-to-apples attribution.
+Even if the data could be disentangled between the platforms – which it can’t – there still would be no apples-to-apples attribution.

 But faster isn’t always better, at least using MTA-like models.